Bram1903/MinecraftPlayerCrasher/README.md

 - **Configurable** - The plugin is highly configurable, allowing you to adjust the settings to your liking.
 - **Update Checker** - The plugin automatically checks for updates on startup.
   If a new version is available, a message will be sent to the console.
-- **Stand Alone** - The plugin is completely stand alone, meaning it doesn't require any other plugins to function.
 - **Permission Bypass** - The bypass permission  (`PlayerCrasher.Bypass`), prevents a player from being crashed.

 ## Usage/Examples